AlekseyZiuzko/something-memorable/Bootcamp Practice/README.md

-Some things, that I did during my time on JS Bootcamp in Astound Commerce.
+Some projects, that I've made during my time on JS Bootcamp in Astound Commerce.